nadyavoynich/house-prices-in-boston/README.md

-# Predict House Prices in Boston
+# Boston in the '70s: A Residential Pricing Model using Multivariable Regression
 <img src=https://i.imgur.com/WKQ0nH2.jpg height=350>

 ## Project Description
-Welcome to Boston Massachusetts in the 1970s!
+I undertook this project as part of the "100 Days of Code: The Complete Python Pro Bootcamp for 2023."
+This course was crafted by the esteemed Dr. Angela Yu, an experienced developer and a passionate educator.
+I greatly enjoyed this project, and after making a few enhancements, I chose to include it in my project portfolio.

+The core concept of this project is to transport you back to Boston, Massachusetts, during the 1970s.
-Imagine you're working for a real estate development company.
-Your company wants to value any residential project before they start.
-You are tasked with building a model that can provide a price estimate based on a home's characteristics like:
+While working for a real estate development company, your firm aims to assess the value of residential projects before initiation.
+Your responsibility is to construct a model that can furnish a price estimate grounded in a home's attributes, such as:
 - The number of rooms
 - The distance to employment centres
 - How rich or poor the area is
 - How many students there are per teacher in local schools

-To accomplish your task you will:
+Main tasks:

 1. Analyse and explore the Boston house price data
 2. Split the data for training and testing
 3. Run a Multivariable Regression
-4. Evaluate how your model's coefficients and residuals
+4. Evaluate model's coefficients and residuals
-5. Use data transformation to improve your model performance
+5. Use data transformation to improve model performance
-6. Use your model to estimate a property price
+6. Use this model to estimate a property price

 ## Dataset Overview
 ### Source